 8 Ways You Can Help Shelter Animals Without Adopting

-Adopting an animal from a shelter isn’t the only way you can show your support for animals in need.
+Looking for some ways to help out your local animal shelter or rescue?
 Shelters and rescues are always in need of some dedicated volunteers with a variety of talents and abilities.

 Whether you have some extra time on the weekends to walk some dogs or just want to help network animals through facebook there’s probably one little thing you can do to make a huge difference to an animal in need.